Retrieve#

 openghg.retrieve.search_column(satellite=None, domain=None, selection=None, site=None, species=None, network=None, instrument=None, platform=None, **kwargs)[source]#

-Search column data
+Search column data.

 Parameters: